-Keywords: lead halide perovskite, core-shell, waterproof, microlaser, biofunctionalization
+Keywords: lead halide perovskite, core-shell, waterproof, microlaser, biofunctionalization environmental stability, but LHP is not amenable to most coating chemistries because of its intrinsic weakness against polar solvents.
+Here, we describe a novel method of synthesizing

-Lead halide perovskites (LHP) microcrystals are promising materials for various optoelectronic applications.
-Surface coating on particles is a common strategy to improve their functionality and environmental stability, but LHP is not amenable to most coating chemistries because of its intrinsic weakness against polar solvents.
-Here, we describe a novel method of synthesizing LHP microcrystals in a super-saturated polar solvent using sonochemistry and applying various functional coatings on individual microcrystals in situ.
-We synthesize cesium lead bromine perovskite (CsPbBr3) microparticles capped with organic poly-norepinephrine (pNE) layers.
-The catechol group of pNE coordinates to bromine-deficient lead atoms, forming a defect-passivating and diffusion-blocking shell.
+Lead halide perovskite (LHP) is a promising material for various optoelectronic applications.

+Surface coating on particles is a common strategy to improve their functionality and functional coatings on individual microlasers in situ.
+We synthesize cesium lead bromine perovskite (CsPbBr3) microcrystals capped with organic poly-norepinephrine (pNE) layers.

+LHP microlasers in a super-saturated polar solvent using sonochemistry and applying various passivating and diffusion-blocking shell.
 The pNE layer enhances the stability of CsPbBr3 in water by 2,000-folds, enabling bright luminescence and lasing from single microcrystals in water.
 Furthermore, the pNE shell permits biofunctionalization with proteins, small molecules, and lipid bilayers.
 Luminescence from CsPbBr3 microcrystals is sustained in water over 1 hour and observed in live cells.
-The functionalization method may enable new applications of LHP particles in water-rich environments.
+The functionalization method may enable new applications of LHP laser particles in water-rich environments.